Midway Multimodal Plan

 Do the the traffic volumes east of Sheridan necessitate 2 travel lanes in each direction?
 Midway west of Sheridan feels much safer with a single through lane and plenty of turn pockets.

-Lauren M asked over 2 years ago
+Lauren M asked about 3 years ago

 Thank you for your question.
 The current traffic volumes and lane configurations on Midway Blvd east of Sheridan Blvd are being evaluated for their immediate and long term vehicular capacity.
 Broomfield staff and the project team will be developing designs for Midway beginning in the fall of 2021.
 Please visit BroomfieldVoice/MidwayPlan for new information related to alternative designs over the coming months to share your thoughts!